Canadian Surface Combatant Land-Based Testing Facility

 Canada is a maritime nation, and the LBTF is an important, one-of-a-kind facility that will foster innovation and support sustainable growth in Canada’s marine industry.
 During construction and operation, the LBTF will contribute to the economy and to jobs and growth in the region.
 It is estimated that more than 10,000 Canadian jobs will be created or maintained throughout the 25-year construction period of the CSC ships, and the LBTF project is expected to sustain almost 350 jobs in the Halifax region throughout the various construction phases.
 Once complete, the facility will accommodate 120 full-time staff, including members of the RCN, DND employees and contractors.

-DND is committed to doing its part to leave a healthy environment for future generations of Canadians and to meet the targets set in the Greening Government Strategy and the Defence Energy and Environment Strategy (DEES).
+DND is committed to doing its part to leave a healthy environment for future generations of Canadians and to meet the targets set in the Greening Government Strategy and the Defence Climate and Sustainability Strategy.
 The LBTF project at Hartlen Point will also follow DND’s Green Building Directive which targets net-zero carbon emissions.

 Project Schedule